Which easy embroidery stitches can you use to create embroidered flowers? There are so many to choose from, how do you know which to pick?

 So at this point we have learned how to sew a flower using two (no three!) basic embroidery stitches.
 Simple so far?

-Let's add another one to our library, this time Fly Stitch.
+Let's add another to our library of embroidery stitches, this time Fly Stitch.

 I commonly use this for the greenery in a floral embroidery.
 It makes wonderful calyx for detached chain rosebuds.
 You could also add a fly stitch to the tip of the chain for added effect.